Class of 1993

 Lee Ann Hanna, MSN’93, was recognized by Marquis Who’s Who Top Doctors in July 2019.
 She is clinical professional development educator at HCA TriStar Division in Nashville.

-Julie Tipton Higdon, MSN’93, leads a Baptist Health walk-in clinic for the Lone Oak School community in Paducah, Kentucky.
-She is on the leadership team of school officials to pioneer a model to implement educational programs, act as a valuable resource for immunization and school/sports physical requirements, and work to lessen truancy in both children and staff (2015).
+Julie Tipton Higdon, MSN’93, leads a Baptist Health walk-in clinic for the Lone Oak School community in Paducah, Kentucky, where she is on the leadership team of school officials to pioneer a model to implement educational programs, act as a valuable resource for immunization and school/sports physical requirements, and work to lessen truancy in both children and staff (2015).

-Leslie Welch Hopkins, MSN’93, is lead author for a chapter on hepatitis C treatment in an e-book, Sexually Transmitted Infections, An Issue of Nursing Clinics , published by Elsevier Health Sciences in August 2020.
-She received the Sara K. Archer Award from VUSN adult-gerontology primary care nurse practitioner specialty students that same month.
-She was recognized in August 2019 for 25 years of service at Vanderbilt University .
-She co-authored “Consequences of Dietary Sugar Consumption: A Historical Perspective,” published in The Nurse Practitioner, and presented “Suicide Risk and Prevention among Nurses” at the Tennessee Nurses Association conference, both in October 2019.
+Leslie Welch Hopkins, MSN’93, is co-author of “Suicide Detection and Treatment in a Nurse-led, Interprofessional Primary Care Practice: A 2-year Report of Quality Data,” published in The Nurse Practitioner in April 2021.
+She was promoted to associate professor at VUSN in June, and co-authored “Increasing Human Papillomavirus Immunization in the Primary Care Setting,” in The Nurse Practitioner in October.
+Leslie is lead author for a chapter on hepatitis C treatment in an e-book, Sexually Transmitted Infections, An Issue of Nursing Clinics, published by Elsevier Health Sciences in August 2020.
+She received the VUSN Sara K. Archer Excellence in Teaching Award from students in the Adult-Gerontology Primary Care Nurse Practitioner specialty that same month.
+Leslie was recognized in August 2019 for 25 years of service at Vanderbilt University.
+She co-authored “Consequences of Dietary Sugar Consumption: A Historical Perspective,” published in The Nurse Practitioner , and presented “Suicide Risk and Prevention among Nurses” at the Tennessee Nurses Association conference, both in October.
 Leslie co-presented a poster at Vanderbilt University's Health Professions Education Research Day in October 2017.
 She was named an Southeastern Conference Academic Leadership Development Program fellow in October 2016, and was vice chair-elect for the Vanderbilt University Faculty Senate for 2016-17.

 Marion Maury Jones, MSN’93, and her husband were the subject of an April 2018 article in the Star News Online about her life as a student and nurse and his as a professional songwriter.
 They live in Wilmington, North Carolina.